solehudinmq/segregato/README.md

 DB_CONFIG=<config-file-name> # this is the .yml config file
 ```

-For more details, you can see the example in the folder [example/.env](URL atau Path Tujuannya)
+For more details, you can see the example in the folder [example/.env](https://github.com/solehudinmq/segregato/blob/development/example/.env).

 ## Usage